-This Internet site has been developed with the intention of providing information only.
-Whilst all attempts will be made to maintain accuracy and validity, the Practice accepts no responsibility for events arising from use of the information provided.
-Although the advice for Patients is as comprehensive and accurate as possible, it is only general and should not be used as a substitute for the patient consulting their own doctor.
+This website has been developed with the intention of providing information only.
+Whilst all attempts will be made to maintain accuracy and validity, the practice accepts no responsibility for events arising from use of the information provided.
+Although the advice for patients is as comprehensive and accurate as possible, it is only general and should not be used as a substitute for the patient consulting their own doctor.

 We cannot guarantee uninterrupted access to this website, or the sites to which it links.
 We accept no responsibility for any damages arising from the loss of use of this information.